bNobo/needabreak/readme.md

 Just click on the coffee cup to open the application menu.

 # Contribute
 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.
+If you want to contribute to this project, go to https://github.com/bNobo/needabreak

 Every kind of contribution is welcome, it includes, but is not limited to :
 * Add new functionalities